 - Being one of the best note-taking apps for iPad, Dropbox Paper allows users to embed content from 29 different services into their notes.

-- Another great feature in Paper is its code box.
+- Another great feature of Paper is its code box.
 Users can write code inside the code box in any of the 32 languages that Paper recognizes and the app will automatically format the code for them.

-- The app allows users to share notes by adding people through email, sharing the link on Slack, or by selecting Google contacts.
+- The app allows users to share notes by adding people through email, sharing the link on Slack, or selecting Google contacts.
 Users can also grant editing access to others.

 - Dropbox Paper also allows its users to create checklists in their notes.
 Using these checklists, users can assign tasks to contributors and even set deadlines.

 - Paper offers a slideshow feature as well.
 And, the fact that users can embed content from so many different sources gives Paper’s slideshow feature a big advantage over other services.